Your OCI screening interview is done. What's next?

 Law firms make call-back decisions on varying timelines.
 Employers interview many candidates and it takes time to schedule interviews and contact candidates.
 All employers are asked to comply with GW Law’s Recruiting Guidelines.

 Receiving an Offer

-If the employer requests reaffirmation in the offer letter, you must indicate your interest in the the employer within 14 days of the letter, following their instructions for reaffirmation.
+If the employer requests reaffirmation in the offer letter, you must follow their instructions to reaffirm your interest in their offer.
 The reaffirmation period gives you time to consider the offer carefully, and to release the offer if appropriate.
 Firms expect you to carefully consider their offer in the reaffirmation period, so immediately reaffirming within 24 hours is generally not the advised protocol.
 Instead, take time to consider the offer for at least a few days, a week, or even the full reaffirmation period before making the decision to reaffirm or release the offer.
-If you are interested in the firm, but need more than the reaffirmation period to decide whether to accept, you must reaffirm within the time period and in the manner requested in the letter or the employer may retract the offer.

 Accepting an Offer

-Firms with more than 40 attorneys should allow you 28 days or until December 30 to accept an offer, whichever comes first.
+GW Law requests that all employers comply with our Recruitment Guidelines.
+These guidelines ask that firms with more than 40 attorneys allow students 28 days or until December 30 to accept an offer, whichever comes first.
 Offers made after December 15 should remain open for at least two weeks.
 Day 1 of the 28-day period begins on the day after the date on the offer letter and you must respond by close of business on Day 28.
-Any offers made before the start of OCI, should expire at least 28 days after the first day of OCI, which is August 27, 2018.
-For firms with less than 40 attorneys, contact the Career Center or consult the full guidelines.
+Any offers made before the start of OCI, should expire at least 28 days after the first day of OCI, which is September 2, 2019.

 Requesting an Extension